-11 Feb Going Past Empathy: The Four Levels of Listening and How You Can Listen Your Way to Innovation
+11 Feb Beyond Empathy: The Four Levels of Listening and How You Can Listen Your Way to Innovation

-Lately, we’ve had the topic of listening on our minds—listening, and how it can generate real change, produce unexpected outcomes and foster real innovation.
+Lately, we’ve been thinking about levels of listening—and how listening can generate real change, produce unexpected outcomes and foster real innovation.
 Creating real change is what we’re all here to do.
 We haven’t met a single person coming through the doors of The Design Gym who was willing to say, “yes, the status quo is awesome.”

 So, since we all agree that creating change is what it’s all about, how do we do it?